Follow these pool maintenance tips to keep your inground swimming pool safe, clean, and healthy.

 During your routine pool maintenance, consciously listen for irregular noises such as whines, screeches, humming, or grinding.
 These sounds alert you to possible mechanical issues.

-Catching problems early with your pump, motor, or other equipment can save you from expensive replacement costs down the road.
+Catching problems early with your pump, motor, heater, or other equipment can save you from expensive replacement costs down the road.

 4) Document Chemical Usage